 Look what we’ve got!
 A fantastic new property for your luxury large group holiday or short stay!
-Great for families, celebrations, getting your friends together, for hen parties, stag parties and corporate away breaks.
+Great for families, celebrations, getting your friends together, for hen parties and corporate away breaks.
 It sleeps 12 people in 6 bedrooms and has a games room, a stunning dining room, and outside, a hot tub, swim spa, large secure garden, and breath taking rural views.
 We added this gorgeous house to our portfolio just last week and it’s already proving to be very popular with bookings taken as soon as it went live.
 It’s called Dancing Hill.

 Dancing Hill.
 What a lovely name.
 A lovely name for a lovely house, high on a Somerset hillside close to the village of North Petherton, with a spectacular panorama out across the countryside.
 No kidding, you can look out over the Somerset Levels and see Glastonbury Tor and Burrow Mump rising out of the flat landscape; a little to the other side are the gentle slopes of the Polden Hills and at the back are far reaching views over Bridgwater Bay - on a clear day you can see as far as Wales.
 We’ll say it now: Forgive us if we keep going on about the views, but they really are incredible!

 We love Dancing Hill; not only is it in a peaceful spot and spacious inside, but it’s got that wonderful blend of old fashioned charm and all mod cons, and it’s so unique.
 It’s got fabulous quirky decor, like the velvety dog wallpaper in Bedroom 3 and the awesome patchwork tiles in the downstairs shower room.
 You feel the homely ambience as soon as you step in the big old front door into the softly lit hallway, with unusual herringbone terracotta tiles on the floor, and centuries old beams on the walls and ceilings.